Avalanche Airbag Backpack Buying Guide

 Travelling to or from the United States

-If you are traveling to or from North America, the US American Transportation Safety Administration (TSA) will not allow your pressurised canister on board.
+If you are travelling to or from North America, the U.S. Transportation Security Administration (TSA) will not allow your pressurised canister on board.
 You will either need a canister that can be discharged so that you can fly with it empty or look to hire a canister on your arrival.

-For canister based systems you will need to consider how you will manage replacement canisters.
-Airbag packs use specific canisters and these aren’t interchangeable between brands so it is very important that you know which canisters your system uses and only purchase genuine replacements from an approved dealer.
+For canister-based systems, you need to consider how you will manage replacement canisters.
+Airbag packs use specific canisters, and these aren’t interchangeable between brands.
+It is crucial to know which canisters your system uses and only purchase genuine replacements from an approved dealer.

 Once you set off your airbag – either in an avalanche scenario or a practice deployment – you will need to source a replacement canister.
-Luckily this is normally fairly easy and cheap to do, but it will require some forward planning so that you don’t get stuck without a canister.
+Luckily, it’s a straightforward process, but it will require some planning so that you don’t get stuck without a canister.

 The version primarily used in Europe is the smaller non-refillable version, which meets IATA regulations to be allowed on-board an aircraft.
-After deployment this will need to be returned to the manufacturer for refilling.
-There is an extensive canister exchange programme in place for these so that customers can take their used canister into participating retailers and exchange it for a new one (a service charge will apply).
+After deployment, this will need to be returned to the manufacturer for refilling.
+There is an extensive canister exchange programme in place for this.
+Customers can take their used canister into participating retailers and exchange it for a new one (a service charge will apply).

 The larger refillable version is primarily used in the States where flying with the smaller canister is prohibited.
-This version has a pressure gauge and can be refilled from a compressed air tank – either at an approved retailer or dive shop.
-This means the canister can be emptied prior to flying and then refilled on arrival, allowing users to meet TSA regulations.
+This version has a pressure gauge and can be refilled from a compressed gas tank using a special adaptor – either at an approved retailer or dive/paintball shop.
+This means the canister can be emptied before flying and then refilled on arrival, allowing users to meet TSA regulations.